You can probably picture the setting:

-The graduation scene is usually a huge auditorium filled with all kinds of smiling men and women, young and old who are there to watch someone they love finish college.
+The graduation scene, in a huge auditorium filled with all kinds of smiling men and women, young and old, who are there to watch someone they love finish college.

 Another person will finish college.

 But now that the big day you’ve been dreaming about is so close, do you know what you need to be prepared for to make sure graduation day goes off without a hitch?

 Luckily for you, we’ve prepared a pretty thorough list of things to expect on your big day.